Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

-The first is to ensure you do more for your body each day than what is necessary for it to make it to tomorrow.
+The first is to ensure you do more for your body each day than necessary to make it to tomorrow.

 Do more for your body than what is necessary for it to make it to tomorrow

-Every day, I felt tired and couldn’t concentrate, so I thought I needed more caffeine.
+I felt tired and couldn’t concentrate daily, so I thought I needed more caffeine.

 Over the last few months, I cut diet soda and caffeine from my diet, and I have never felt better.

-Eating a burger from McDonald’s will keep you alive another day, but if you eat there every day for a month, you will start to not feel so hot.
+Eating a burger from McDonald’s will keep you alive another day, but if you eat there every day for a month, you will start not to feel so hot.

 Working out on Monday isn’t necessary to wake up Tuesday morning, but it might just buy you a few more years on the back end.

 Keep your mind and spirit engaged

-Grab a book that explains why you might be in so much physical pain if you have experienced childhood trauma like The Body Keeps The Score (it is a fascinating read).
+Grab a book explaining why you might be in so much physical pain if you have experienced childhood trauma like The Body Keeps The Score (it is fascinating).

-If you aren’t sure what that is yet, a journey of self-discovery might be just the thing you need to thrive.
+If you aren’t sure what that is yet, a journey of self-discovery might be just what you need to thrive.

-Sure, you need a job (or source of income) to survive and buy all that food and water, but make sure it is one that aligns with your spirit.
+Sure, you need a job (or source of income) to survive and buy all that food and water, but make sure it aligns with your spirit.

 That focus will help you find the things in life that make you thrive as a human, not just wake up and do the same thing on repeat every day.